NexPlayer/Unity-SDK/FAQ/FAQ.md

 **Question:** Why is the video not working on the Windows Unity Editor?
 **Answer:** This occurs when the Unity Editor platform is not specified in the
-Windows NexPlayer DLL.
+Windows NexPlayer™ DLL.
 It should be specified as shown in the Answer Image.
-If you do not have the Windows NexPlayer DLL, you need to re-import the package and check if the dll exists
+If you do not have the Windows NexPlayer™ DLL, you need to re-import the package and check if the dll exists

 ![](../assets/FAQ/fqa5.png)